AlakaSar/finalproject/index.md

 ---
-title       : Predict the next word subtitle    : Course assignment author      : Alaka job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : []            # {mathjax, quiz, bootstrap}
-mode        : selfcontained # {standalone, draft}
-knit        : slidify::knit2slides
+Title: Data Analysis for the swiftkey files
+  By Alaka Sarangdhar
+  October 4th 2016
+  These are the slides to promote this product
+  The product is the shiny app that predicts the next word using data provided by Swiftkey.

 ---
 ##  What does the app do for you?

-#### In this app we ask our user to select one of the three text types provided in the given dataset.
+#### The app asks the user to select one of the three text types provided in this data

-#### Once the user selects text type (Text or Blog or News) from the dropdown, data is loaded into memory.
+#### Once the text type (Text or Blog or News) is selected from the dropdown,
+#### relevant data is loaded into memory

-#### The app prompts the user to start his sentence
+#### Then app prompts the user to start their sentence

-#### you can see the the easy to use User Interface at shiny app at https://alaka10.shinyapps.io/swiftkey/
+#### you can see the shiny app at https://alaka10.shinyapps.io/swiftkey/

 ---

-## Faster, Better and Easy to use
+##  Faster, better and easy to use

-#### Data is loaded only once for each combination of text type and initial number of words.
+#### Data is loaded only once for each text type.

-#### This makes word prediction super fast within the same text type,

-## Intelligent and self training

-#### if a combination of given words is not found in the sample set, this app is designed to train itself with the new combination.
+#### Using the results of data exploration, average number of words per sentence in each type
+####decides the length of ngram for that type.
+This helps in getting the most common sentences.
+#### Due to memory constraints on the machine, only part of the data is used in this first #### #### prediction, If the combination is not found in the first go around then the 80% of the data #### is used to search for the possible combination of words.

+#### This really helps in getting a faster prediction with small amount of resources.

 ---

+##  Training the app to learn new combinations.

+#### if a combination of given words is not found in the sample set,
+#### the app is designed to train itself with the new combination
+#### by saving the new tokens in a local text file

+---

-## More thoughts on improving performance
+## Another way to improve performance

 #### If I can store the token file on amazon's cloud where
-#### file size is not a problem and access it from  hadoop,
+#### file size is not a problem and access it via hadoop,
-#### this program will have  no limits in terms of speed and size.
+#### then this program has no limits in terms of speed and size.